We’re back with another Pride Edition of the Meet the Crew series. Next up, meet Dan Dunn, Chief Operating Officer and employee number four at Hydrow.

 I’m incredibly proud of how we’ve made them into foundations of our culture.
 What it means to me is that we’re building Hydrow into the place that I would have wanted to find myself at when I was younger and less confident.
 It’s supportive and welcoming.
 We’re making a company where people can be who they are and be happy.
 It’s really incredibly rewarding to help build something like that.

 Hydrow was barely a year old when we started planning our first Pride event.
-One of the first choices we made was to use the 8-color Philly Pride Flag, which added black and brown stripes to the traditional rainbow to draw attention to issues of people of color within the LGBTQIA+ community.
+One of the first choices we made was to use the 8-colour Philly Pride Flag, which added black and brown stripes to the traditional rainbow to draw attention to issues of people of colour within the LGBTQIA+ community.
 This was a deliberate choice by our team; we wanted to fly the flag of inclusivity.
 Hydrow is for everyone!
 And this was a way for us to say that, again, and in a different way.

 While I am really bummed that COVID kept us from hosting our second annual Rainbow Row, I am hopeful that next year’s can be extra special.
 It is such a great event with rowers from all over the place and was so special.
 Rainbow Row felt more personal than any Pride event I’d been to before and I am so grateful that Hydrow values Pride as much as I do.